Data First: Harnessing the potential of linked administrative data for the justice system

 What proportion of people facing criminal charges of domestic abuse are also involved, at the same time, in a family court case to make contact arrangements for their children?

-Anonymised, research-ready datasets produced as part of the Data First project will be made available to external researchers via the ONS Secure Research Service and later this year via the SAIL Databank.
+Anonymised, research-ready datasets produced as part of the Data First project are now available to external researchers via the ONS Secure Research Service and later this year via the SAIL Databank.
 Researchers will need to be approved and submit a successful application to access the data.
-Check back here for more information coming soon.
+The data catalogue and user guide can be found on gov.uk.